gwosc-tutorial/gwosc-catalog/docs/schema.md

 * `far`: The False Alarm Rate of the detection in events per year.
 * `chirp_mass`: The chirp mass of the binary in detector frame.

-Other values for `name` are permitted and will be displayed on the Event Detail page, but not the Event List page.
+Other values for `name` are permitted and will be displayed on the Event Detail page, with the exceptions of "p_astro" and "network_matched_filter_snr", which are reserve keywords and should not be used.

 If multiple search pipeline results are included, the most significant values for `snr`, `pastro`, and `far` will be displayed on the Event List page.
 If multiple PE sets are included, the values from the PE set marked as `is_preferred` = `true` will be displayed on the Event List page.